questionmark/qm-oap-docs/src/deliveryodata/result.rst

         an automated periodic clean-up process was responsible for the action.

+        ..  warning::   The PurgeResultByRetentionPolicy action cannot
+                        be undone.
+Use of this method on the Questionmark OnDemand platform requires a
+                        Questionmark approved retention policy to have
+                        been configured for the tenant concerned.

     ..  od:action:: ReplayResultsByDateRange
         :input: StartDate Edm.DateTime, EndDate Edm.DateTime

         .. versionadded::   2021.03

+        Reserved for internal use.

+    ..  od:action:: ReplayResultsByIDList
+        :input: ResultIds Collection(Edm.Int32)

+        .. versionadded::   2022.02

         Reserved for internal use.